dkosmari/calibrate-joystick/README.md

   - Run the program.

-  - On the application window, select the desired input device.
+  - On the application window, select the tab up top, for the desired input device.

   - Move the sticks to their extreme positions, press the analog triggers all the way and release.
-The application will detect what the real range is..
+The application will detect the minimum and maximum values.

   - If needed, manually adjust the **Flat** parameter; that is the *dead zone*.
 You can change how the **Flat** region is displayed (around zero, or centered in the min-max range) by clicking on the **Flat** button.

   - Click **Apply** on the top to apply the calibration to all axes.
-Or you can use the **Apply** for each button individually.
+Or you can use the **Apply** for each axis individually.

   - Optional: click **Save** to permanently store this calibration to `~/.config/calibrate-joysticks/db/`.
 Only the values that were actually applied to the device will be saved.
+Whenever you insert that same device again, the saved calibration will be applied.

-Note: input devices are enumerated through udev.
-Only devices with the property `ID_INPUT_JOYSTICK=1` are processed.
-If your joystick isn't shown, use this command to inspect it:
+> Note: input devices are enumerated through udev.
+Only devices with the property
+> `ID_INPUT_JOYSTICK=1` are processed.
+If your joystick isn't shown, use this command to
+> inspect it:
+>

-    udevadm info /dev/input/eventN
+>    udevadm info /dev/input/eventN
+>

-where `eventN` is the desired device.
-Udev uses heuristics to guess which devices are joysticks, but this can be overridden with udev rules.
+> where `eventN` is the desired device.
+Udev uses heuristics to guess which devices are
+> joysticks, but this can be overridden with udev rules.
+>

-Note: for security reasons, udev only allows users direct access to devices with the `uaccess` tag.
-If your device was not tagged with `uaccess`, either create a custom udev rule to tag it with `uaccess`, or run calibrate-joystick with sudo/root permissions.
+> Security reasons, udev only allows users direct access to devices with the `uaccess`
+> tag.
+If your device was not tagged with `uaccess`, either create a custom udev rule to
+> tag it with `uaccess`, or run calibrate-joystick with sudo/root permissions.

 The program can also be run as a daemon: